Welcome to Yohanun

 Temporal Intelligence

-Advanced time-aware processing that understands "this morning", "earlier today", "last week" and automatically boosts relevant memories based on temporal proximity.
+"last week" and automatically boosts relevant memories based on temporal proximity.

 Example: Thread Reactivation

-When resuming a conversation after 2 days, Yohanun automatically detects the gap, retrieves relevant context from that timeframe, and provides seamless continuity.
+When resuming a conversation after 2 days, Yohanun automatically detects the gap,

 Temporal Features